aws-hue/XGBoost-from-scratch/README.md

+Here you can find the core of xgBoost with simple explanation:

 1. Problem Definition

 The goal of XGBoost is to minimize prediction error by sequentially adding weak models (e.g., decision trees), each of which corrects the residuals of the previous models.